lbarqueira/portfolio_pwa/README.md

 __Second phase:__
-At this phase you have,  Your site published at https://lbarqueira.github.io/ We have to create another branch that we will call source (of master).
-In this branch we will have the remaining of the project that is, the source of the master.
+At this phase you have,  Your site published at https://lbarqueira.github.io/ Instead of creating another branch, we create a new repository called portfolio_pwa (where we are now) for the remaining project. __Note that .gitignore file excludes the build directory__.
-How to do this????